Advertiser Disclosure

 Finding a good high-risk merchant account provider for your CBD business involves the same criteria as a low-risk provider.
 It’s just harder to find a provider that offers the right combination of reasonable prices, fair contract terms, and high-quality customer service.
 Here are the most important considerations:

-• Account Approval: The underwriting process required to get approved for a merchant account can be tedious for any business owner, but it’s particularly difficult if you sell CBD products.
+The underwriting process required to get approved for a merchant account can be tedious for any business owner, but it’s particularly difficult if you sell CBD products.
 Nonetheless, completing this process before you start processing credit card sales can save you from having your account suddenly shut down once you’ve started using it.
 You should be skeptical of providers offering “instant” approval of your merchant account, as they often defer this critical step until after you’ve already signed a long-term contract.

-• Contracts: While we prefer month-to-month billing arrangements that don’t lock you into a long-term contract or force you to pay an early termination fee (ETF) if you close your account early, CBD merchants will usually have to accept both a long-term contract (typically for three years) and an ETF.
+While we prefer month-to-month billing arrangements that don’t lock you into a long-term contract or force you to pay an early termination fee (ETF) if you close your account early, CBD merchants will usually have to accept both a long-term contract (typically for three years) and an ETF.
 Be aware that almost all long-term contracts include an automatic renewal clause that extends your contract, typically for one-year periods at a time.

-• eCommerce Support: Naturally, you’ll want to be able to sell your CBD products to as many customers as possible, and selling via a website allows you to do that.
+Naturally, you’ll want to be able to sell your CBD products to as many customers as possible, and selling via a website allows you to do that.
 As we’ve noted above, there are still many legal grey areas regarding CBD sales across state lines that you’ll want to be aware of before you launch your website.
-At the same time, the recent legalization of hemp-based products is creating eCommerce opportunities that weren’t there as recently as four years ago.
-All of our recommended providers can set you up with a high-quality payment gateway that will allow you to process transactions over the internet and significantly expand the reach of your business.
+At the same time, the recent legalization of hemp-based products is creating eCommerce opportunities that weren’t there as recently as six years ago.
+All of our recommended providers can set you up with a high-quality payment gateway that will allow you to process transactions over the Internet and significantly expand the reach of your business.
 As not all states have relaxed their marijuana laws, you’ll want to find a gateway that will automatically filter out customer addresses where CBD products are still restricted.

-• Customer Support: In researching dozens of merchant account providers, we’ve found that high-quality customer service is the real secret ingredient that separates the merely average providers from the truly outstanding ones.
+In researching dozens of merchant account providers, we’ve found that high-quality customer service is the real secret ingredient that separates the merely average providers from the truly outstanding ones.
 Customer support issues occur more frequently with CBD and other high-risk merchants, so you’ll want to pay particular attention to a provider’s reputation in this area.

 CBD Payment Gateways & eCommerce

 While they’re essential for eCommerce, payment gateways are increasingly finding their way into retail businesses as well, often as part of an integrated payments platform.
-Although the core function of a payment gateway is to process a transaction over the internet, integrated platforms add many additional functions, including inventory management, employee scheduling, and sales analytics and reporting.
+Although the core function of a payment gateway is to process a transaction over the Internet, integrated platforms add many additional functions, including inventory management, employee scheduling, and sales analytics and reporting.
 Integrated platforms allow you to manage your business from anywhere – as long as you have a device with a web browser and access to the internet.

 Many fledgling CBD businesses have ground to a halt because the merchant didn’t realize that their provider expressly prohibited CBD sales until it was too late.
 Getting your account shut down can make it more difficult to find a new provider that will approve you, so it’s critically important that you sign up with a company that explicitly supports CBD sales and be completely honest about the nature of your products during the onboarding process.
 Here’s a summary of the policies regarding CBD sales of some of the most well-known payment processors:

-Square CBD Policy
+Stripe CBD Policy

 PayPal CBD Policy

 While PayPal will allow almost anyone to sign up for a business account, its Acceptable Use Policy has always prohibited using its platform to sell any CBD products.
 Violation of this policy will result in the closure of your PayPal account.
-As of 2023, this policy is still in effect, and we haven’t seen any indication that it will change anytime soon.
+As of 2024, this policy is still in effect, and we haven’t seen any indication that it will change anytime soon.

 Shopify CBD Policy